 By this time the German assaults of Operation Michael had virtually ground to a halt, but Ludendorff was too close to seizing Amiens not to have one last try.
 Realizing that his grand intent to breach the British line and then head north to envelop the remainder of the BEF was no longer probable, he knew that if the railhead of Amiens could be denied to the British he would be able to claim that Operation Michael was a success and so gathered his forces south of the River Somme for one more push.

 On 4th April 1918 he unleashed fifteen Divisions against the seven defending British Divisions and pushed westwards towards the River Avre and Amiens.
 The assault was centred on the village of Villers-Bretonneux and included the first ever tank verses tank battle to take place.
 The Germans briefly took control of the village, but a hastily organised counter-attack that night launched by the Australian and British units drove them back out.
 The Germans attempted to recapture the village the following day, but when this failed Ludendorff finally called a halt to Operation Michael bringing the first phase of the Kaiserschlacht to an end.

 On 9th April 1918 the German offensive shifted its centre of gravity northwards when Ludendorff unleashed his forces in Flanders in the Battle of Lys.
-On 11th, just two-days later, Field Marshal Sir Douglas Haig issued his famous 'Order of the Day' stating: "With our backs to the wall and believing in the justice of our cause, each one of us must fight on to the end."
+On 11th, just two-days later, Field Marshal Sir Douglas Haig issued his famous 'Order of the Day' stating:

 The German offensive however, stalled again due to over extended supply lines, and Ludendorff called off Operation Georgette on 29th April 1918.